alex-njugi/alex-njugi/README.md

 a Full-Stack Software Engineer and Developer.
 ---------------------------------------------

-I love building modern, responsive web applications that combine clean design with powerful backend logic.
-I specialize in React, JavaScript, Python, and Flask, and I’ve deployed full-stack projects that include animated UI, form handling, custom APIs, and mobile responsiveness.
-I'm also comfortable managing Git workflows and deploying on platforms like Vercel and Render.
-I was trained by Moringa School and AMI, and I’m currently pursuing a BSc. in Applied Computer Technology at USIU, where I’m deepening my skills in software engineering, cybersecurity, and distributed systems.
-Apart from coding, I’m a devoted Christian who lives by faith and purpose.
-I love learning, creating, and collaborating with others to bring meaningful ideas to life.
+I love building intelligent, user-focused applications that combine clean design with powerful logic.
+I specialize in React, JavaScript, Python, and Flask, and I’ve deployed full-stack projects featuring interactive UIs, form handling, custom APIs, and mobile responsiveness.
+I’m comfortable managing Git workflows and deploying on platforms like Vercel and Render.

+I was trained by Moringa School and AMI, and I’m currently pursuing a BSc in Artificial Intelligence and Robotics at USIU-Africa, where I’m deepening my skills in machine learning, robotics engineering, computer vision, autonomous systems, and ethical AI governance.

+Beyond coding, I’m a devoted Christian, driven by faith and purpose.
+I thrive on learning, creating, and collaborating to develop impactful, forward-thinking solutions.
 Let’s build something amazing together.

 * 🌍  I'm based in Nairobi
 * 🖥️  See my portfolio at [MyPortfolio](http://alexnjugi.com)